jnodes/shenbury-ai/resources/shenbury_whitepaper.md

 ## Abstract

-**Shenbury** introduces a decentralized, self-contained intelligence infrastructure for verifying and tokenizing fine art and historical artifacts.
-At its core, Shenbury’s **AI Agent Swarm** combines local vector reasoning, closed-loop learning, and on-chain provenance.
+**Shenbury** introduces a decentralized, self-contained intelligence infrastructure for verifying and tokenizing real-world assets.
+At its core, Shenbury's **AI Agent Swarm** combines local vector reasoning, closed-loop learning, and on-chain provenance.
 Each agent operates independently using a fully local stack — database, embedding, and learning layers — with no reliance on external APIs or cloud systems.

-This document formalizes Shenbury’s mathematical foundations, learning dynamics, and provenance chain integration.
+This document formalizes Shenbury's mathematical foundations, learning dynamics, and provenance chain integration.

 ---

 ## 1. Problem Statement

-The global art market exceeds $60 billion annually but remains structurally illiquid and opaque.
+The global market for real-world assets (RWAs) exceeds $60 trillion but remains structurally illiquid and opaque.
 Provenance — the verified history of ownership and authenticity — dictates value but is hindered by centralized trust models and subjective expertise.

 Let:
 \[